Huawei debuts Honor 20 series with quad camera and side-mounted fingerprint scanner

 Flip the Honor 20 Pro around, and we can see that this is the first Honor flagship to come with a rear quad-lens camera setup.
 The Pro incarnation features a 48-megapixel main lens (which is becoming the norm in Android flagships), an 8-megapixel telephoto lens, a 16-megapixel super wide angle lens, and a 2-megapixel macro lens.
 In the non-Pro Honor 20, this lens is a 2-megapixel depth assist camera.

 For the most part, fingerprint readers have been placed on the front bezel, put on the rear of the device, or — as of recently — in the screen itself.
-With the Honor 20 series, Huawei has shifted the fingerprint reader onto the right-hand side of the device — it’s basically embedded into the power button.
+With the Honor 20 series, Huawei has shifted the fingerprint reader to the right-hand side of the device — it’s basically embedded into the power button.

-The theory here is that because most users holds their phone either with their thumb or forefinger resting against the edge of the device, this will serve as a more natural way to unlock a device or authenticate an app.
+The theory is that most users hold their phone either with their thumb or forefinger resting against the edge of the device, making this a more natural way to unlock a device or authenticate an app.

-This isn’t a completely new design concept, with the likes of Sony, ZTE, Samsung, and Huawei’s Honor itself previously introducing side-mounted fingerprint readers to their phones.
+This isn’t a completely new design concept, with the likes of Sony, ZTE, Samsung, and Huawei’s Honor previously introducing side-mounted fingerprint readers to their phones.
 But it is interesting to see this feature make a reappearance in a 2019 flagship.
-And alongside the ever-shifting selfie camera, this represents part of a broader trend where OEMs are iterating various design layouts to see what works best and garners the best feedback.
+Alongside the ever-shifting selfie camera, this represents part of a broader trend in which OEMs are iterating various design layouts to see what garners the best feedback.

 The Android factor

-As with its other devices, the Honor 20 series will ship with its own Android skin — Magic UI 2.1.0, which is pretty similar to the heavily-tweaked EMUI that comes with Huawei’s own-brand handsets.
-These Android configurations haven’t always been to everyone’s tastes, but given what the future may hold for the company on the Android front, it will be surely be better than having to use a forked version of Android sans Google’s usually array of applications.
-It’s not set in stone, but that could be what the future holds for Huawei.
+As with its other devices, the Honor 20 series will ship with their own Android skin — Magic UI 2.1.0, which is pretty similar to the heavily tweaked EMUI that comes with Huawei’s own-brand handsets.
+These Android configurations haven’t always been to everyone’s tastes, but given what the future may hold for the company on the Android front, it will surely be better than having to use a forked version of Android sans Google’s usually array of applications.
+That that’s not set in stone, it could be what the future holds for Huawei.

-In terms of availability, we can expect the Honor 20 series to launch in the usual markets across Europe and Asia (the U.S. of course is not on the agenda).
-And for pricing, users can expect to pay €499 ($556) / €599 ($668).
+In terms of availability, we can expect the Honor 20 series to launch in the usual markets across Europe and Asia (the U.S. is not on the agenda, naturally).
+As for pricing, users can expect to pay €499 ($556) and €599 ($668).

-Huawei will no doubt want to focus all its marketing pizzazz today on its glitzy new Honor flagship lineup, but the shine has been taken off the launch with recent developments in the U.S.
+Huawei will no doubt want to focus all its marketing pizzazz on its glitzy new Honor flagship lineup, but that shine has certainly been dimmed by recent events.

-Indeed, 2018 was a bumper year for Huawei, with the company claiming its smartphone shipments jump by a third to over 200 million units, and it’s slowly creeping up on Samsung as the top dog.
-But with all the recent negative publicity, and huge question marks over its ability to access Google’s Android ecosystem in the future, consumers could be hesitant to dig too deep following this latest launch.
+2018 was a bumper year for Huawei, with the company claiming that its smartphone shipments jumped by a third to over 200 million units and that it is slowly creeping up on top dog Samsung.
+But with all the recent negative publicity and huge question marks over its ability to access Google’s Android ecosystem in the future, consumers could be hesitant to shell out money for these new flagships.